In this article, you”ll learn:

 The model number can help figure out the carrying capacity and load center.
 And the serial number allows service technicians to match parts and gather more info about your lift truck

 You might hear the term load center or see it on a data plate.
 The load center is simply the middle of a forklift’s load.
 To break this down further, it’s the distance from the front of the carriage to the center of gravity of the load.
 You can find this information on the forklift’s data plate.

 The max lift height affects a forklift’s capacity.
 Forklifts with higher masts will have a greater carrying capacity when operating at lower lift heights than at the maximum lift height.
-These high mast forklifts often have two capacity rating on the data plate; a maximum capacity up to a mid-level lift height, and a lower capacity rating at the max lift height.
+These high mast forklifts often have two capacity ratings on the data plate; a maximum capacity up to a mid-level lift height, and a lower capacity rating at the max lift height.

-If you aren’t sure what capacity you need, the best thing to do is to contact your local forklift dealership.
+If you aren’t sure what capacity you need, the best thing to do is to contact your local Toyota material handling dealership.
 Before you contact your